Iguassu Scenes

 Ciudad del Este

-Avoid walking on the Friendship Bridge (BR – PY) and also on the Tancredo Neves Bridge (BR – AR) carrying on luggage, it is not safe.
+Avoid walking on the Friendship Bridge (BR – PY) and also on the Tancredo Neves Bridge (BR – AR) during the night carrying on luggage, it is not safe.

 In Brazil